maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

     `defaults write com.github.autopkg RECIPE_OVERRIDE_DIRS /path/to/override/dir`

 - __Free disk space__
-Make sure you have enough free space available on the build machine, as a full CC package set is about 40 GB per language.
+Make sure you have enough free space available on the build machine:
+	-	A full CC package set is about 40 GB per language
+	-	The CCP Cache needs additional 20-25 GBs

 ### Configuration